-Before the appointment:
+Before the Appointment

 Having grown up in my mother’s salon and making a career of writing about all things hair, I knew a thing or two about the color process and that taking my hair lighter wasn’t going to be an easy feat and thus, a little harsh on my hair.
-So in the days leading up to my appointment I turned to two of my favorite hair masks; Christophe Robin’s Regenerating Mask with Rare Prickly Pear Seed Oil and Matrix’s Biolage 3 Butter Control System Overnight Mask, to prepare, nourish and moisturize my hair and to keep it from getting dry and brittle post-appointment.
-I used the Christophe Robin mask twice before my appointment by washing, applying the mask for five minutes in the shower and then rinsing and conditioning.
-I used the Biolage overnight mask once prior to the appointment by washing, conditioning and brushing my hair and applying the mask overnight and rinsing in the morning.
+So in the days leading up to my appointment, I turned to two of my favorite hair masks—Christophe Robin’s Regenerating Mask with Rare Prickly Pear Seed Oil and Matrix’s Biolage 3 Butter Control System Overnight Mask—to prepare, nourish and moisturize my hair and to keep it from getting dry and brittle post-appointment.
+I used the Christophe Robin mask twice before my appointment by washing, applying the mask for five minutes in the shower, and then rinsing and conditioning.
+I used the Biolage overnight mask once prior to the appointment by washing, conditioning, and brushing my hair and applying the mask overnight, and rinsing in the morning.
 In addition to prepping my hair with nourishing hair masks, I also tried to lay off the hot tools so as to add as little damage as possible prior to the color sesh.

-During the appointment:
+During the Appointment

-Upon meeting Kathy, owner of Gemini 14 Salon and colorist to some of New York’s best-tressed women, I knew we were going to be bff.
-She quickly made me feel right at home, we bonded over the fact that we both have mothers who do hair, exchanged some of the best kind of salon girl talk and she sealed the stylist/client new friendship deal by asking ‘are you an aquarius by any chance?’
+Upon meeting Kathy, owner of Gemini 14 Salon and colorist to some of New York’s best-tressed women, I knew we were going to be BFFs.
+She quickly made me feel right at home, we bonded over the fact that we both have mothers who do hair, exchanged some of the best kind of salon girl talk and she sealed the stylist/client new friendship deal by asking ‘are you an Aquarius by any chance?’
 (I am.)

-I learned that Gemini 14 originally opened it’s doors in 1983 in Soho and then relocated to it’s current home on bustling 14th street just a few blocks west of Union Square about eight years ago.
-The salon, which started with just three chairs now employs over a dozen stylists, colorists and assistants and has a celebrity client roster that includes the likes of Vanessa Hudgens, Miley Cyrus and Selena Gomez.
+I learned that Gemini 14 originally opened its doors in 1983 in Soho and then relocated to its current home on bustling 14th street just a few blocks west of Union Square about eight years ago.
+The salon, which started with just three chairs, now employs over a dozen stylists, colorists, and assistants and has a celebrity client roster that includes the likes of Vanessa Hudgens, Miley Cyrus, and Selena Gomez.

 On to the hair: Kathy was honest with me about how important it was to her to keep the integrity of my hair but that she wanted to lighten the ends and frame the face to brighten up my look.
 I let Kathy know I was in total agreement and that my number one priority was to keep my hair healthy and while I want lighter locks, I didn’t want to compromise my hair.
-So my strand’s fate were now in her hands and we began the hair color transformation process.
+So my strands’ fate was now in her hands and we began the hair color transformation process.

 Obsessed is probably the best word to describe my feelings towards my entire color transformation process: obsessed with my hair color, obsessed with how healthy my hair is—even after double bleaching and toning, and obsessed with Kathy and my experience at Gemini 14.
 As Kathy advised, I was able to get the full feel for the color after two washes and I was extremely pleased.
-The end color can be described best as a dark caramel balayage that is subtle yet still a major change from my harsh, all black hair color.
+The end color can be described best as a dark caramel balayage that is subtle yet still a major change from my harsh, all-black hair color.

 The Mane Master told me that we could’ve probably gotten my hair a little lighter but since my hair still felt so healthy, she didn’t want to risk making my hair feel brittle if it wasn’t necessary.
 The takeaway?
-Patience is key – especially when you are lightening up dark hair and it is way more important to make sure your strands are healthy when doing any color process than to speed up the process and ultimately damage your hair.
+Patience is key, especially when you are lightening up dark hair and it is way more important to make sure your strands are healthy when doing any color process than to speed up the process and ultimately damage your hair.

 For those in the NYC area looking for a colorist to transform their locks in a way that is totally safe and healthy for their hair, Kathy should be your go-to.
-You can see all of Kathy’s work as well as her wonderful staff’s work on their Instagram page @gemini14salon and book your own hair color transformation appointment here.
+You can see all of Kathy’s work, as well as her wonderful staff’s work on their Instagram page @gemini14salon, and book your own hair color transformation appointment here.